-ISO 9001:2015 is based on Annex SL - the new high level structure.
+The new standards are based on Annex SL - the new high level structure.
 This is a common framework for all ISO management systems.
 This helps to keep consistency, align different management system standards, offer matching sub-clauses against the top level structure and apply common language across all standards.
 It will be easier for organizations to incorporate their QMS into core business processes and get more involvement from senior management.